The best way to prepare before you head out on the trail, is to go through a checklist of the 10 essentials for kids.

 - Antibiotic Ointment

-The first aid supplies above should be included in kits for older kids.
+The supplies above should be included in the first aid kit for older kids.
 You can also pack prescription medication such as:

 The type of medication you pack depends on your child’s age and ability.
 If your child hasn’t taken these medications on their own before and can go without them, it’s best to keep them in your own pack.